Crispy Chicken Manchurian (Sweet & Sour)

 • Remove extra oil from pan.
 Reduce the heat and in the same pan, add minced garlic.
 When it turns brown, add tomato purée.
 Let it simmer for 3-5 minutes until thick paste formed.

-• When the purée turns into a thick texture, add 2 tablespoons of tomato ketchup, 1 tablespoon of soy sauce, 1 tablespoon of chili sauce, 1 tablespoon of vinegar, 1 teaspoon of sugar, and the remaining salt and black pepper to the pan.
+• When the purée turns into a thick texture, add 1/2 cup tomato ketchup, 1 tablespoon of soy sauce, 1 tablespoon of chili sauce, 1 tablespoon of vinegar, 1 teaspoon of brown sugar, and the remaining salt and black pepper to the pan.
 Mix well to combine the sauces and spices.

-• Garnish with roasted crushed almonds.
-Serve hot with steamed rice or noodles as a main course.
+• Serve hot with steamed rice or noodles as a main course.

 Leave a Reply